-A full 82% of consumers conduct online research before visiting a business, and 43% of all searches are done through Google Maps (Forbes).
+About 93% of consumers conduct online research before visiting a business (Qualtrics), and 42% of searchers click on a result from Google Maps (Backlinko).
 All those potential customers and clients doing all that searching online can take what amounts to a virtual tour of your business.
-And this allows them to get a feel for the quality of your business, as well making it seem less remote and more approachable and personable.
+And this allows them to get a feel for the quality of your business, making it seem less remote and more approachable and personable.

 Helps Build Consumer Trust

 Aiming your marketing efforts at a target market is critical, and Google Maps assists you in that.
-For the 20 petabytes of data Google Maps allows you, there’s plenty of room to add in all the information, including photos and videos, needed to get your business in front of the people who will be interested in it.
-Google My Business can be a valuable tool in your local marketing and SEO toolbox.
+For the 20 petabytes of data Google Maps allows you, there’s plenty of room to add in all the information, including photos and videos, needed to get your business in front of the people interested in it.
+A Google Business Profile can be valuable in your local marketing and SEO toolbox.

-“Why,” you ask, “do I need to put my business on Google Maps?”
-Because it gets them to your store.
-Getting your business high in Google’s SERPs gets traffic to your website, but getting your business on Google Maps can get actual foot traffic to your store.
-It can give you greater, nearly passive brand reach when consumers are looking for specific kinds of local businesses.
+Placing your business on Google Maps gets customers to your store and having your business placed high on Google’s SERPs gets traffic to your website.
+It can also give you greater, nearly passive brand reach when consumers are looking for specific kinds of local businesses.

-So your next question is probably: “How do I get my business on Google Maps?”
-It’s pretty simple, actually, just four easy steps.
+So, how do you get your business on Google Maps?
+It’s pretty simple, actually, and with just a few easy steps.

-To get your new business on Google Maps, you simply have to add it on Google My Business.
-But if yours is an established business, it is likely already in place on Google My Business, in which case you just have to claim it.
-So here’s how it works:
+To get your new business on Google Maps, you must add it to your Google Business Profile.
+But if you have an established business, it is likely already on Google Business Profile, in which case you have to claim it.
+So, here’s how it works:

-- Go to Google My Business and enter your business name and address in the search box.
+- Go to Google Business Profile and enter your business name and business address in the search box.

-- Click on your business name if it shows up among the suggested matches.
-If it doesn’t appear, then select “Add your business” and provide the requested information.
+- Click on your business name if it appears among the suggested matches.
+If it doesn’t appear, select “Add your business” and provide the requested information.

 - Verify your business so that Google can ensure that your business actually exists and is located where you said.
 (You may have to wait a week or two to receive a postcard with a verification PIN.)

-- Confirm your business, using your Google-issued PIN, and set up a Google+ page.
+- Confirm your business, using your Google-issued PIN.

 Using and Managing a Google My Business Account

-In addition to setting up your Google My Business account and knowing how to how to get your business on Google Maps, you will need some way to manage everything, especially if your business has multiple locations.
-There are several aspects to using and managing a Google My Business account, the most of important of which include:
+In addition to setting up your Google Business Profile, you will need some way to manage everything, especially if your company has multiple locations.
+There are several aspects to using and managing a Google Business Profile, the most important of which include:

 - Setting up your account properly – We’ve already mentioned this, but it bears repeating.
-For ease of use and management, your Google My Business account must be set up the right way to facilitate management from one central location.
+For ease of use and management, your Google Business Profile must be set up correctly to facilitate management from one central location.

-- Collecting each location’s account information into one place – Name and address for each business location’s website should exactly match what you have in the Google My Business listing for consistency.
-Google searches will then be able to see them as the same business – and not as competing businesses.
+- Collecting each location’s account information into one place – The name and address for each business location’s website should match exactly what you have in your Google Business Profile for consistency.
+Google searches will see them as the same business, not competing businesses.
 A spreadsheet can be an invaluable aid here.

 - Updating business information – Not only is there the first-time entry, but you will likely need to update your business information from time to time.

 - Getting help when needed– This is probably the most important because your job is running your business, not struggling with Google.
-So if you have any difficulty with Google My Business, don’t hesitate to call on the expertise of a company recognized for its proficiency in results-getting digital marketing and local SEO.
+So if you have any difficulty with your Google Business Profile, don’t hesitate to call on the expertise of a company recognized for its proficiency in results-getting digital marketing and local SEO.

 Tools for Optimizing Your GMB Account

-A good agency can help you enhance local listings and manage your account so that your GMB listing is served up to customers looking for a business just like yours.
+A good agency can help you enhance local listings and manage your account so that your Google Business Profile is served to customers looking for a business like yours.
 But there are also some good tools you can use to help listings perform better and achieve close to the same results.

 Maybe the best and most widely known of these tools is Yext.
 This tool provides a way to automatically sync your business information across more than 50 directories, including Yelp, Google Maps, and Apple Siri.
-Yext is what is known as a digital knowledge management (DKM) platform and is used by companies like Taco Bell and Rite Aid to boost brand awareness and engagement, to drive foot traffic, and to increase sales.
+Yext is a digital knowledge management (DKM) platform used by companies like Taco Bell and Rite Aid to boost brand awareness and engagement, drive foot traffic, and increase sales.

 Get Visual By Adding Pictures and Videos to Your GMB Listing

-For an even greater Google My Business strategy, you can add photos and videos to your GMB listing.
+You can add photos and videos to your Google Business Profile for an even more powerful Google Business Profile strategy.
 They help people find your business and can come from either business owners or customers/clients.
-Photos, but especially videos, engage potential customers and can be a useful tool for increasing traffic.
+Photos and videos engage potential customers and can be valuable tools for increasing traffic.

-Photos can serve different functions on your GMB listing, for example:
+Photos can serve different functions on your Google Business Profile, for example:

-- Profile photos to help consumers recognize your business
+- Profile photos help consumers recognize your business

-- Additional and various photos to spotlight particular features of your business and your offerings
+- Additional and various photos spotlight particular features of your business and your offerings

-The visual impact of videos, though, is much greater than that of photos.
-Consider that 85% of Facebook videos are viewed without the sound on (BrightLocal).
-GMB allows you to upload videos up to 30 seconds long, and, again, these can be added by both businesses and customers.
-Find out how to add photos and videos to your GMB listing here.
+The visual impact of videos, though, is much more significant than that of photos.
+For instance, today, consumers watch almost 19 hours of video content each week (HubSpot).
+A Google Business Profile allows you to upload videos up to 30 seconds long, and, again, these can be added by both businesses and customers.
+Find out how to add photos and videos to your Google Business Profile here.

 Contact Google My Business Support to Resolve Issues

-Occasionally, you may run into problems – say, error in listing information or bogus negative reviews – and in such cases you’ll need to contact Google My Business support to resolve these issues.
+Occasionally, you may run into problems – say, an error in listing information or bogus negative reviews – and in such cases, you’ll need to contact Google Business Profile support to resolve these issues.

-You have several ways available to contact the GMB folks, depending your preferred method of communication and the urgency of your issue:
+You have several ways available to contact the Google Business Profile folks, depending on your preferred method of communication and the urgency of your issue: